Thanks to MS activists, we have successfully ...

 - Promoted increased awareness of MS on Capitol Hill by hosting legislative briefings and annually introducing an MS Awareness Week Resolution in the U.S. Senate and the U.S. House of Representatives.

 - Formed and continue to grow a Congressional Multiple Sclerosis Caucus in the U.S. Senate and the U.S. House of Representatives.
-Find out if your federal legislators have joined.
+Find out if your legislators have joined.

 State and Community Successes